-Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age who are permanent residents of Australia enrolling in any year of a full- time undergraduate course on the basis of academic merit and financial need
+nor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age who are permanent residents of Australia enrolling in any year of a full-time undergraduate course on the basis of aca- demic merit and financial need vailable only to students who have com- leted their schooling in Broken Hill or whose parents reside in Broken Hill; for a course Available only to students who have com- leted their schooling in Broken Hill or whose parents reside in Broken Hill; for a course eated to the mining industry.
+Includes ourses in mining engineering, geology, electrical and mechanical engineering, netallurgical process engineering, chemical engineering and science.
+Prior completion of at least 1 year of any indergraduate degree course.
+Eligibility lim- ed to members of the Universities Credit Jnion Ltd of more than one year's standing r members of the family of such members.

-Apply to The Secretary, Bursary Endowment Board.
-PO Box 460.
-North Sydney 2060, immediately after sitting for HSC.
+Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.

-Undergraduate Scholarships (continued)
+Graduate Scholarships (continued)